dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 When Dafny fails to prove an assertion, it will point out the location of that assertion in the program and describe what it was trying to prove at that point.

 However, when verification times out, Dafny will (by default) tell you only which definition timed out.
-This is similarly true in the case where a proof takes longer to complete than is practical for your development cycle.
+This is similarly true in the case where verification takes longer to complete than is practical for your development cycle.
 To get more fine-grained information about exactly which assertion was difficult to prove, it's possible to tell Dafny to _split_ the verification process into several batches, each of which can succeed, fail, or time out independently.
 This also makes independent statistics about resource use available for each batch.

 Dafny provides several attributes that tell it to verify certain assertions separately, rather than verifying everything about the correctness of a particular definition in one query to the solver.